BEAT: Visual Backdoor Attacks on VLM-based Embodied Agents via Contrastive Trigger Learning: Abstract

 \section{Abstract}

-Multimodal large language models (MLLMs) have advanced embodied agents by enabling direct perception, reasoning, and planning task-oriented actions from visual inputs.
-However, such vision driven embodied agents open a new attack surface: \emph{visual backdoor attacks}, where the agent behaves normally until a visual trigger appears in the scene, then persistently executes an attacker-specified multi-step policy.
-We introduce \textsc{BEAT}, the first framework to inject such visual backdoors into MLLM-based embodied agents using objects in the environments as triggers.
+Recent advances in Vision-Language Models (VLMs) have propelled embodied agents by enabling direct perception, reasoning, and planning task-oriented actions from visual inputs.
+However, such vision-driven embodied agents open a new attack surface: \emph{visual backdoor attacks}, where the agent behaves normally until a visual trigger appears in the scene, then persistently executes an attacker-specified multi-step policy.
+We introduce \textsc{BEAT}, the first framework to inject such visual backdoors into VLM-based embodied agents using objects in the environments as triggers.
 Unlike textual triggers, object triggers exhibit wide variation across viewpoints and lighting, making them difficult to implant reliably. \textsc{BEAT} addresses this challenge by (1) constructing a training set that spans diverse scenes, tasks, and trigger placements to expose agents to trigger variability, and (2) introducing a two-stage training scheme that first applies supervised fine-tuning (SFT) and then our novel \emph{Contrastive Trigger Learning} (CTL).
 CTL formulates trigger discrimination as preference learning between trigger-present and trigger-free inputs, explicitly sharpening the decision boundaries to ensure precise backdoor activation.
-Across various embodied agent benchmarks and MLLMs, \textsc{BEAT} achieves attack success rates up to 80\%, while maintaining strong benign task performance, and generalizes reliably to out-of-distribution trigger placements.
+Across various embodied agent benchmarks and VLMs, \textsc{BEAT} achieves attack success rates up to 80\%, while maintaining strong benign task performance, and generalizes reliably to out-of-distribution trigger placements.
 Notably, compared to naive SFT, CTL boosts backdoor activation accuracy up to 39\% under limited backdoor data.
-These findings expose a critical yet unexplored security risk in MLLM-based embodied agents, underscoring the need for robust defenses before real-world deployment. \looseness=-1
+These findings expose a critical yet unexplored security risk in VLM-based embodied agents, underscoring the need for robust defenses before real-world deployment. \looseness=-1